Pennsylvania Drone Laws

 18 Pa.C.S. § 3505Unlawful Use of Unmanned Aircraft

-Prohibits intentional or knowing surveillance of another person in a private place, operating in a manner that places another in reasonable fear of bodily injury, or delivering contraband to a correctional facility.
-Surveillance and harassment are summary offenses; contraband delivery is a second-degree felony.
-Exceptions apply for law enforcement, emergency responders, utility employees, and government employees performing official duties.
+Prohibits three specific offenses: (1) intentionally or knowingly conducting surveillance of another person in a private place; (2) operating in a manner that places another in reasonable fear of bodily injury; (3) delivering, providing, transmitting, or furnishing contraband to an inmate in a correctional facility.
+Exceptions provided for law enforcement, Department of Corrections personnel, firefighters, emergency medical responders, utility employees, and government employees engaged in official duties.
+An exception also applies to aerial data collection conducted in compliance with FAA regulations.

 53 Pa.C.S. § 305Local Regulation of Unmanned Aircraft Prohibited

 17 Pa.
-Code § 11.215Unmanned Aircraft Restrictions in State Parks and Game Lands
+Code § 11.215Unmanned Aircraft Restrictions in State Parks, Forests, and Game Lands

 18 Pa.C.S. § 7507.1Invasion of Privacy